 A flu shot is the best way to prevent the flu, but only half of adults actually get it.
-At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, and Kirstie Ferrell, FNP, offer flu shots in the office.
+At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, Kirstie Ferrell, FNP, and Keung Lee, MD, PhD, MHA offers flu shots in the office.
 Scheduling your flu shot now can help you make it through flu season without severe illness and downtime, so don’t delay any longer.
 Call the office or schedule an appointment online today.

 The flu shot is a vaccination that protects you from a highly contagious virus.
 Most people get the flu through tiny respiratory droplets that an infected person expels as they cough, sneeze, or speak.
 You can also get the flu by touching an object or surface with respiratory residue on it.

 The flu shot contains a tiny amount of deactivated flu germs.
 This minimal exposure helps your body recognize those germs when it encounters them.
 The flu shot also stimulates the growth of antibodies that fight the flu virus.

 The Centers for Disease Control and Prevention (CDC) recommends flu shots for all children and adults.
 Unfortunately, only about half of adults get the flu shot, which helps explain the record-high flu hospitalization in recent seasons.

 Triad Internal Medicine reviews your medical history to determine whether you have a life-threatening allergy to any of the ingredients in the flu vaccine.